chris22smith/chris22smith.github.io/src/blog/loading-more-items.md

 ---
 layout: "layouts/blog.njk"
 title: "Loading More Items"
-date: "2016-03-03 18:03:38"
+date: 2016-03-03 18:03:38
-description: "What's the best way of loading more items on screen in terms of user experience and performance - "infinite" scroll, pagination or a simple "load more" option?
+description: "What's the best way of loading more items on screen in terms of user experience and performance - 'infinite' scroll, pagination or a simple 'load more' option?
 Here's a quick look and pros and cons of each"
-tags: ["blog","archive", "tech"]
+tags: ["blog", "archive", "tech"]
 eleventyNavigation:
   key: "Loading More Items"
 wpid: "119"